caiiiycuk/js-dos/README.md

 You can found previous version here [v3](https://js-dos.com/index_v3.html)

+**IMPORTANT: Please use version 6.22.28 because 6.22.29 is experemental and some test shows that it is slow in chrome.**

 ## Bootstrap (NPX)

 The fastest way to start with js-dos 6.22 is to use our bootstrap project.
 You can create simple web page that runs